 If you need to add additional source applications in eazyBI for Jira Cloud, then add only the following advanced settings and list the additional application types, for example:

-- In API section enable Drive API.
+- In the Library section enable Google Drive API and Google Sheets API.

 - in Authorized Redirect URI enter